sanger-tol/sequencecomposition/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.

-- `test`
-  - A profile with a minimal configuration for automated testing
-  - Corresponds to defining the assembly to download as command-line parameters so needs no other parameters
-- `test_full`
-  - A profile with a complete configuration for automated testing
-  - Corresponds to defining the assembly to download as a CSV file so needs no other parameters
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`